Key information

 Pricing

-• Industry participant rate: £1000 - Course materials and lunch included.
-Participants are responsible for the cost and organisation of their travel and accommodation.
+• General participant rate: £1000 - Course materials and lunch included.

 Included in your day